Verity-Freedom/Tor-Portable/README.md

 ## English instructions

-Developed with the support of the community (especially the help from DesuIsALie and bananakid).
-The main author of Tor Portable is Verity Freedom.
-Tor Expert Bundle from Tor Project.
-SwitchyOmega from FelisCatus, ZeroOmega from zero-top.
-IPvFoo from pmarks-net.
-Discord-drover from hdrover.

 Run the program via AntiTor.exe, let it work in the background.
 Preferably put a label leading to AntiTor.exe to startup (startup is called by the shell:startup command in the win+r menu), it also can be pinned to the taskbar.
 To proxy browser traffic through Tor use ZeroOmega extension, read more about it in readme-visual.
 Previously, an older SwitchyOmega extension was used, but it's obsolete now.
 SwitchyOmega recommended only for old browsers.
 IPvFoo is used to know current page domains.